 Carefully curating their corporate history allowed Burberry to draw a clean line from their past exploits to their forward-thinking approach today.
 It brought the brand respectability and a sense of adventure.
 They also embraced their “Britishness”, employing young British actors, musicians and models and bringing their runway shows to London from Italy.
 Exploiting their history reinforced their brand alignment, but also underlined that they understood what they did well.

 Burberry had reached an impasse with their brand not only because of their downmarket associations, but because they had not evolved their brand for some time prior to Bailey’s hiring.
 For all brands, creativity and evolution will continually refresh their brand.
 Ahrendts and Bailey agreed on a creative vision that leveraged the best of Burberry’s history, but was resolutely contemporary.

-Even if you’re not passionate about high fashion, there is much to learn by following Burberry’s moves.
+Even if you’re not passionate about high fashion, there is much to learn by following Burberry’s brand story refresh.
 A high level of comfort with innovation allowed rebranding to stretch beyond shaking off uncomfortable perceptions to become truly forward-facing.

-Want more?
-Read about how fashion brands leverage their archives on social media, or read our founder Sam Reynolds’ take on why authenticity is the Holy Grail for your brand.
+Read about how fashion brands leverage their archives on social media, or read ECHO Storytelling Agency founder Samantha Reynolds’ take on why authenticity is the Holy Grail for your brand.